 Everything you need to know about hops: the star ingredient of craft beer

 From a simple natural preservative to the architect of modern flavors, hops have come a long way in the history of beer.
 This climbing plant from the Cannabaceae family fascinates with its chemical complexity and aromatic richness.
-Over the centuries, its role has profoundly evolved: first used for its antibacterial properties that allowed beer to be preserved during long sea voyages, it has gradually established itself as the distinctive signature of craft beers, opening up a world of possibilities to contemporary brewers.
+Over the centuries, its role has evolved profoundly: initially used for its antibacterial properties, which helped preserve beer during long sea voyages, it has gradually established itself as the distinctive signature of craft beers, opening up a world of possibilities for contemporary brewers.

 This evolution reflects an ever-increasing understanding of its properties.
 From the Hanseatic merchants who used it empirically to modern brewers who have mastered its molecular subtleties, hops have continued to reveal new secrets.